Kingston Green Infrastructure, Energy and Water Programme

 - Telephone: 07860 878462

-The next stage, by August 2019, will be to use to the outcome of the survey and wider conversations to come up with a clear set of proposals for practical projects, for further development with partners.
+We will use the outcome of the survey and wider conversations to come up with a clear set of proposals for practical projects, for further development with partners.

 There is fantastic local commitment to green infrastructure, energy and water issues and a huge amount of work already happening in Kingston.
 The programme can help groups and individuals make a reality of green infrastructure potential in Kingston's neighbourhoods.